maxharris9/syllables/README.md

         - "*"
   environment:
     AWS_XRAY_DEBUG_MODE: true
+    NSOLID_LICENSE_KEY: <enter your N|Solid license key here!>
+  layers:
+    - arn:aws:lambda:${self:custom.region}:800406105498:layer:nsolid-node-10:10
 ...
+    # TODO: see if you can collapse this into the `provider` section!

-    InsertLambdaFunction: # this corresponds to the name of the handler (`insert` in this example)
+    InsertLambdaFunction: # this corresponds to the name of the handler (`handler.insert` in this example)
       Properties:
         TracingConfig:
           Mode: Active # enable X-Ray tracing
 ```

 you also need a little boilerplate in your javascript to ensure that you are working with the correct root trace id:

+TODO: before we ship, turn this into something we publish on npm, under an open-source license?
+MIT?
 ```
 const AWSXRay = require('aws-xray-sdk')